cypherpunk-academy/2064/en/060_2023_Crisis meeting.md

 She spoke to me personally about it.
 The warrant now is out of time.
 This increases attention once again by leaps and bounds.
-People begin to attach importance to the matter over a longer period of time.
+People begin to attach importance to the matter over a longer period.
-The warrant may work in America, but here in Germany it's a disaster.
+The warrant may work in America, but here in Germany, it's a disaster.
 Suggestions?"

 Heinz: "Marlene's brother is sitting over in the USA in an NSA prison.